Tepti-Ahar

 Tepti-ahar was the king of Elam at the end of 15th or the beginning of 14th century BCE.
-He was apparently the last king of the Kidinuid dynasty, who returned to the use of the old title “King of Susa and Anzan”.
+He was apparently the last king of the Kidinuid dynasty, who returned to the use of the old title "King of Susa and Anzan".

-Tepti-Ahar built a new capital of Kanbak (modern Haft Tepe, 10 km from Susa).
+Tepti-Ahar built a new capital of Kabnak (modern Haft Tepe, 10 km from Susa).
 The excavated archive shows the diplomatic exchange with Babylonia, possibly even dynastic marriages.

 A tablet found at Haft Tepe (HT38) is dated to the “year when the king expelled Kadašman-KUR.GAL”.
 The tablet has a seal of Tepti-Ahar, King of Susa.
 KUR.GAL could be read either as “Harbe”or “Enlil” (since Harbe is a Kassite god parallel to Babylonian Enlil), p.
 202-204.